logesh45/Instant-Interactions/README.md

-# Designer Agent for Micro-Interaction Generator
+# Instant Interaction - Micro Interaction Generator Agent

 This agent is designed to generate, verify, and auto-correct UI micro-interaction code snippets (HTML, CSS, and minimal JS) for frontend development.
 It leverages the Google ADK Agent framework and integrates with Playwright for headless verification.